TomKondratyuk/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/f6a6ce50-b411-4813-a6d5-40fe7887bd32)

-If you get this error, it probably means you didn't rename the "upload" to "osTicket" correctly.
+But, If you get this error, it probably means you didn't rename the "upload" to "osTicket" correctly.
 Check for spaces or improper capitalization.

 ![image](https://github.com/user-attachments/assets/8651d588-8ee8-4aef-89a6-f573060fc232)